wp-plugins/retappd/readme.txt

 === Retappd ===
 Contributors: jaydensibert
 Donate link: http://jaydensibert.com/retappd-wordpress-plugin
-Tags: retappd, untappd, untappd.com, API, json, jayden sibert, jaydensibert.com, craft beer, beer, checkins Requires at least: 3.0.1
+Tags: retappd, untappd, untappd.com, API, json, jayden sibert, craft beer, beer, checkins Requires at least: 3.0.1
 Tested up to:  3.9.2
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Displays a user's Untappd checkins.
+This plugin displays a user's Untappd checkins in a post or a page by the use of a shortcode.

 == Description ==